Election 2022 Candidate Questionnaire – Denise Gray

 Question: What do you see as the pillars of Lexington-Fayette County’s strong and diverse economy?
 What specific policies do you recommend for: a) activating existing economic development land for jobs, such as the nearly 250 acres at Coldstream; b) creating opportunities for job growth utilizing the significant vacant office and commercial spaces within our urban area, and c) leveraging our unique assets and community strengths to support job growth and continued economic prosperity?

-Generally speaking, one of Lexington-Fayette County’s location is an asset.
-With the interstate placing Lexington as a possible hub for any company seeking to excel, this is one of our greatest assets.
-Of course, the University of Kentucky is another one of our assets and the other colleges and universities nearby.
+Generally speaking, one asset Lexington has is its location.
+With the interstate placing Lexington as a hub for any company seeking to excel, this is one of our greatest assets.
+Of course, the University of Kentucky and the other academic institutions nearby are important assets.
 These alone ensure that three of the Kentucky Chamber of Commerce’s four pillars of economic policy are met.
-To help achieve the “fourth pillar,” incentives may be necessary—such as a voucher.
+To help achieve the “fourth pillar,” incentives such as job training may be necessary.
 This is just one possibility, but for job growth to occur, there must be some incentive for any business to make Lexington its home.

 Question: Fayette County agriculture industries are a significant part of our local economy and cultural identity, having a $2.3 billion dollar annual economic impact, supporting 1 out of every 12 jobs, and anchoring a $2 billion dollar local tourism industry.
 What specific policies do you support to ensure the continued strength of our agriculture industries and the rural land that supports them?

-I believe it is necessary to promote and connect local farms with the community through integrated partnerships.
+It is necessary to promote and connect local farms with the community through integrated partnerships.
 While working with Fayette County Public Schools, it was a joy to see how the school system encouraged our next generation of leaders to engage with our local farms and become more involved with agriculture.
-Another polices I fully support any policy promoting community gardens and urban agriculture to restore natural resources within the Urban Service Area.
-The community garden on Third Street is always fruitful.
+I fully support any policy promoting community gardens and urban agriculture to restore natural resources within the Urban Service Area.
+Seedleaf Lexington is a community gardening organization that primarily manages garden sites in North Lexington.
+The organization, which Lexington Fayette County Urban Government supports, trains adults and youth to grow, cook, and in some cases, sell produce.
+One of their several community gardening plots is located on Third Street.
 I’d like to see this encouraged in other areas around Lexington.

 Question: The federal Infrastructure Investment and Jobs Act (IIJA) and the Bipartisan Infrastructure Law (BIL) funds offer Lexington-Fayette County a transformational opportunity to invest in transportation, water, power and energy, environmental remediation, public lands, community resilience and broadband.
 What specific policy recommendations do you have for approaching quality of life investments and capital improvements to make the most efficient use of these funds in the coming years?
 What are the top priorities for investment in Lexington-Fayette County?